fbpx

-Peaches are in season and it’s time for smoothies, cobblers, and pies!
-This post will show you how to freeze peaches effectively (there’s a technique), so that you can enjoy these sweet culinary wonders all year round.
+Peaches are in season, and it's time for smoothies, cobblers, and pies!
+This post will show you how to freeze peaches effectively (yes, there's a technique), so that you can enjoy these sweet culinary wonders all year round.

 Can You Buy Peaches All Year Round?